bigjosh/devmemkm/README.md

 CLR r30,r30, 0
 ```

-This works because `0x44e10990` is the address of the pin control register in the Control Module of the ARM chip, and `0x05` sets the
+This works because `0x44e10990` is the address of the pin control register in the Control Module of the ARM chip, and `0x05` sets the pin miltiplexer to the PRU output.

 How nice is that!?